RRiOSDev/restaurant-website/README.md

-# Restaurant webiste created in PHP.
+# Restaurant website created for educational purposes written in PHP.